 It’s easy to forget how young the cybersecurity industry is.
 Although many of us have been working hard for a couple of decades to protect our organizations from cyber threats, our industry is still in its infancy compared to the more established field of IT operations.

-In our last blog, What Can Cybersecurity Learn from IT?, we looked at the differences in how cybersecurity and IT operations teams set and achieve their objectives.
+In our recent blog, What Can Cybersecurity Teams Learn from IT?, we examined the differences in how cybersecurity and IT operations teams set and achieve their objectives.

 In particular, we focused on the ITIL framework, which is used by IT departments worldwide to help them meet business expectations and SLAs.
 ITIL emphasizes the importance of getting the basics right, and one of its core components is change management.